imdadareeph/imdadareeph.github.io/README.md

 ## Templates and others

-This image uses templates modified from free site.If known, credit can be given.Please contact @imdadareeph2016@gmail.com
+This image uses templates modified from free site.
+Template is by Creative CV.
+All rights reserved.
+Design - TemplateFlip

 ## Environment variables